ggandor/lightspeed.nvim/README.md

 Let's say you would like to jump to an `AB` pair, and you have already entered `A`, the first character of the search pattern.

-If `jump_to_first_match` is on, then the directly reachable ones among the `AX` matches will be highlighted as they are, without a label (with white/black for dark/light background, respectively).
+If `jump_to_first_match` is on - the default setting -, then the directly reachable ones among the `AX` matches will be highlighted as they are (with white/black for dark/light themes, respectively).
 For these, it is enough to finish the pattern, i.e., type `B`, to land on the target.

-All other beacons on top of `A` `X` look like:
+All other beacons on top of `A` `X` matches look like:

 `X` `label`